 I just read Rage by Jackie Morse Kessler (HMH, April), a follow-up to October’s Hunger.
 In each book, a troubled girl on the brink of killing herself (intentionally or through miscalculated self-injury) is offered a second chance by Death: take on the role of a Horseman of the Apocalypse.
 Anorexic, over-exercising Lisa becomes the avatar […]

 After some fierce competition — including a first-round heartbreaker storming back from the dead! — Jonathan Stroud’s The Ring of Solomon won School Library Journal’s Battle of the Kids’ Books.
 To get the inside scoop, we caught up with Battle Commentator Jonathan Hunt.
 First things first: Did the best man win?
 I certainly think you […]

 As you may have noticed, yesterday was Dr. Seuss’s 107th birthday (and the 14th annual Read Across America Day).
-I celebrated by drooling over the unbelievable Dr. Seuss-themed goodies over at Cakewrecks and making a birthday card for the good doctor with an app from Oceanhouse Media: I really would have liked to party […]
+I celebrated by drooling over the unbelievable Dr. Seuss-themed goodies over at Cakewrecks and making a birthday card for the good doctor with an app from Oceanhouse Media: I really would have liked to party with […]

 >A full month of blog posts commemorating women’s history begins today on KidLit Celebrates Women’s History Month.
 Creators and critics of children’s literature (including Anita Silvey, Candace Fleming, Kathleen Krull, and Tanya Bolden) will highlight excellent books about women’s history.
 The blog is off to a great start with a review of Laurie Halse Anderson’s […]